-Regenerative braking systems - heat which is generated from the braking system is converted into energy and stored in the rechargeable batteries.
+Regenerative braking systems - Heat which is generated from friction within the braking system is converted into energy and stored in the rechargeable batteries.
 Regenerative braking also offers the additional benefit of reducing the amount of wear on brake system components.

 Vehicle charging control system - These sophisticated, computer-controlled electronic units control the operation of the electric drive motor, regulate charging, and monitor temperature.
 They are often connected to cooling systems which are specifically dedicated to handling the extreme heat created by both electric motors and regenerative braking.
 By using cooling as well as integrated heating systems, the charging control unit monitors and makes adjustments to maintain the proper operating temperature.